 1. Kyberswap

-Kyberswap is a decentralised crypto exchange that operates on 12 blockchain networks, including Solana, Ethereum, Polygon and Cronos.
+Kyberswap is a decentralized crypto exchange that operates on 12 blockchain networks, including Solana, Ethereum, Polygon and Cronos.
 It analyses these networks and provides its users with the best token prices.
 Hence, you can refer to it as an aggregator DEX.
 Major benefits are its support of multiple networks and the aggregate analysis to facilitate profitable trades for its users.

 2. Uniswap

-Uniswap is one of the best-decentralised crypto exchanges you’ll find.
+Uniswap is one of the best decentralized crypto exchanges you’ll find.
 It uses the Automated Market Maker system of operation.
 This means it provides liquidity for crypto traders using its platform and ensures fairness in determining the highest and lowest sell offers.
 Uniswap supports the Ethereum and polygon networks.
 You can swap tokens, buy and sell NFTs and even buy crypto with your credit card.

 3. Sushiswap